Before the storm

 In the aftermath, it appears Waynesville fared better than some towns in the area.
 But a majority of western North Carolina – and the southern Appalachian region broadly – has been impacted in one way or another.

-The country has rallied to provide aid, as it does, with measures of prayer, supplies, and logistical support that are sufficient for some and inadequate for others.
-Recovery is a long-distance race, and we'll see how the promises of assistance hold up as attention fades over time.
+The country has rallied to the cause, as it does, with measures of prayer, supplies, and logistics that are sufficient for some and inadequate for others.
+Recovery is a long-distance race, and we'll see how promises hold up as attention fades over time.

-Out of disaster, too, emerges the heroism of our neighbors, volunteering to run in while everyone else is running out, exemplifying the grace found in purpose through service.
+Thankfully, disaster often summons the intrinsic heroism of our neighbors, who volunteer to run in while everyone else is running out, exemplifying the grace found in purpose through service.

-Defining characteristics of towns like these, qualities like resilience and affinity, will continue to show up as their people rebuild.
+Defining characteristics of towns like these – qualities like resilience and affinity – will show up again and again as their people rebuild.
 They will work hard and they will look out for each other.
-The days may be rough and tragic but if there is a job to do, they will do it.
+The days may be rough and overwhelming but if there is a job to do, they will do it.

-In places like Waynesville – and in others like Chimney Rock and Burnsville, Little Switzerland and Black Mountain – the sturdiness of spirit and sense of community just holds its breath when the waters rise.
-It never washes away.
+You don't have to spend much time in places like Waynesville – or in others like Chimney Rock and Burnsville, or Spruce Pine and Black Mountain – to know that the underlying spirit, faith, and sense of community just holds its breath when the waters rise.
+There's no river strong enough to wash those things away.